DhilipSanjay/CTFs/Advent of Cyber 2/Day02-TheElfStrikesBack.md

 ---
 ### What type of file is accepted by the site?
 - **Answer:** image
 - **Steps to reproduce:** View source code.
-It will accept files with extension _.jpg, .jpeg, .png_ (which are image extensions).
+You can see that, it will accept files with following extensions:  `.jpg, .jpeg, .png` (which are image extensions).
 ---
 ### Bypass the filter and upload a reverse shell.
+- To bypass the file upload extension filter: `your-file.(jpg|jpeg|png).php`
+- The filter will check the extension after the first dot in the filename.
+This way, you can upload any file format.

 - Reverse shell is used to obtain the flag.
-- 3 ways to obtain flag using PHP:
+3 ways to obtain flag using PHP:
 1. __Reverse Shell using the pre-written script__
     - Make a copy of the script: `/usr/share/webshells/php/php-reverse-shell.php`
     - Replace `$ip` and `$port` in the script with your IP Address and the port on which your netcat is listening.